AElfProject/aelf-docs/docs/quick-start/developers/nft-dapp/_frontend_project_setup.md

 #### Install necessary packages and libraries

-- Run teh following command in the terminal:
+- Run the following command in the terminal:

 <Tabs>
 <TabItem value="Linux and macOs" label="Linux and macOs" default>